LLNL/llnl.github.io/about/licenses/index.md

 You are not required to use the DCO, and it may add overhead to your process that deters potential contributors.
-Unless you feel that you need this level of assuarnce for your project, we recommend that you simply rely on the default inbound = outbound assumption.
+Unless you feel that you need this level of assurance for your project, we recommend that you simply rely on the default inbound = outbound assumption.

 ### Have Questions?